rust-lang/rust/src/doc/nomicon/drop-flags.md

 in a `let` unconditionally doesn't drop:

 ```
-let mut x = Box::new(0); // let makes a fresh variable, so never need to drop
+let mut x = Box::new(0); // let makes a fresh variable, so never need to drop.
 let y = &mut x;
-*y = Box::new(1); // Deref assumes the referent is initialized, so always drops
+*y = Box::new(1); // Deref assumes the referent is initialized, so always drops.
 ```

 This is only a problem when overwriting a previously initialized variable or